1 John 1:9 If we confess

 Psalm 86:5 For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee.

 When we deny a person their forgiven state in the Lord's church we are taking upon ourselves the responsibility and power of God.
-When we count a person forgiven only when they have met our requirements we are doing what the Catholic and Anglican churches do with their confessional.
+When we count a person forgiven only when they have met our requirements we are doing what the Catholic and Anglican churches do with their confessional and acts of penitence.
 We are reserving to ourselves the right to forgive and "absolve" sin.
-When someone is excluded from serving the Lord or is put in "second-class" state in the assembly because of some past sin that God has forgiven, they are being held in a bondage to their brethren in Christ that God does not require.
+If we need some allegedly superior person to say, "Your sins are forgiven," we have a inserted another mediator other than Jesus Christ (1 Tim.
+2:5).
+When someone is excluded from serving the Lord or is put in a "second-class" state in the assembly because of some past sin that God has forgiven, they are being held in a bondage to their brethren in Christ that God does not require.

-Divorce brings a biblical exclusion from certain positions in the Lord's church, but men usually either ignore God's requirements in this area, or carry them too far and exclude the person from things God has not excluded them from.
+Divorce brings a biblical exclusion from certain positions in the Lord's church, but men usually either ignore God's requirements altogether, or carry them too far and exclude the person from things God has not excluded them from.
 (1 Tim.
 3, Titus 1 and so forth).
-[Note: Being single also brings some of these exclusions, but it is not sin.
+[Note: Being single also brings some of these exclusions, but it is not for sin.
 Beware how you judge people.]

 Romans 4:7 Saying, Blessed are they whose iniquities are forgiven, and whose sins are covered.